mtj0928/key-value-storage/README.md

 # key-value-storage
-A type-safe, injectable and type-safe wrapper of UserDefaults.
+A type-safe, injectable and observable wrapper of UserDefaults.

 ## Simple Example
 1. Define keys and types you want to save.